 In one especially touching scene, we will also see George say sister Peppa's name for the first time.

-During the new episodes, George will visit an audiologist voiced by British Gladiator Fury, also known as Jodie Ounsley, who is deaf with a cochlear implant.
+In the new episodes, George will visit an audiologist, voiced by Gladiator's Fury, also known as Jodie Ounsley, who is deaf and uses a cochlear implant.

 Sharing the proud news on Instagram, she wrote: "The secret is finally out.
 My heart feels so full sharing this…I’m beyond proud to be part of an upcoming episode of Peppa Pig, playing an audiologist and sharing the news that little George is moderately deaf.